-Want to make a big gift to Mayo Clinic without touching your bank account?
-Consider giving us real estate.
+Want to make a gift to Mayo Clinic without touching your bank account?
+Consider giving us real estate, such as a personal residence, vacation home, farm, commercial property or undeveloped land.
 Such a generous gift helps us continue our work for years to come.
 And a gift of real estate also helps you.
-When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
-This eliminates capital gains tax.
+When you give Mayo Clinic appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction and you may minimize or eliminate capital gains tax.
 And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to Mayo Clinic or ask your attorney to add a few sentences in your will or trust agreement.

 You can give real estate to Mayo Clinic in the following ways:

 When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
 By donating the property to Mayo Clinic, you also eliminate capital gains tax on its appreciation.